chimera-linux/cports/Packaging.md

 build_style = "meson"
 ```

-Simply with this, you declare that this template uses the Meson build
+With this, you declare that this template uses the Meson build
 system.
 What actually happens is that the build style will create some
 of the necessary functions (`do_build` etc) implicitly.